SupremeSports/HA-Domotic/Devices/Heaters and Thermostats/Living HVAC/README.md

 - HLK-PM03 3.3V 1W power supply directly on 240Vac
 - 940nm IR LED to communicate as the original remote
 - Extra temp sensor to read the output temperature (NOT room temperature)
+- Fan sensor to know when it runs as there's no feedback back to remote, so no feedback to this module
 - Special library for Fujitsu AC units has been used
     - Will need to be adapted to your own AC unit
     - **Unless you have the EXACT same unit and especially the same remote as I do, it WON'T work**